kief/infrastructure-as-code.com/_patterns/stack-replication/index.md

 ## [Template stack pattern](template-stack.html)

-With the [template stack pattern](/patterns/stack-replication/template-stack.html), a stack source code project is implemented so that it can be used to create multiple instances of the stack, in a consistent way.
+With the [template stack pattern](/patterns/stack-replication/template-stack.html), a stack source code project is implemented so that it can be used to create multiple instances of the stack in a consistent way.

 <figure>